icon_notification notification-animation 2

 Did you know?

-Upon getting NRI status, a resident savings account must be be either closed or converted only to an NRO account.
-It cannot be converted to an NRE account basis prevailing FEMA regulations.
+Upon getting the NRI status, a resident savings account must be either closed or converted only to an NRO account.
+It typically cannot be converted to an NRE account.

 Account features and permissible transactions for NRE/NRO/FCNR (B) accounts